eqdw/antigawker/README.md

 =============

 Chrome extension that replaces all links to any Gakwer Media sites with links to the google cache.
-Because those fuckers don't deserve our clicks.
-Valleywag's bullshit faux-class-warfare clickbait does nothing but enrage everyone, all for Gawker's profit margin.
+Because they don't deserve our clicks.
+Valleywag's faux-class-warfare clickbait does nothing but enrage everyone, all for Gawker's profit margin.
 They paint a false picture of software engineers like me, to outrage their readers.
 Meanwhile, they fill me with existential depression, pointing to startup millionaires and shaming me for not keeping up with these unrealistic Joneses.
 They are shame based tabloid journalists for tech.

 [Direct download of crx
 file](https://github.com/eqdw/antigawker/blob/master/antigawker.crx?raw=true)